ryanskeller48/text_analysis_demo/README.md

 ./run_server.sh
 ```

-Navigate to http://127.0.0.1:8000/ in your browser to interact with the Text Analysis API
+Navigate to http://127.0.0.1:8000/ in your browser to interact with the Text Analysis API.

 --------------------------
 ### Sample operations